-Hans Guesgen is a professor of computer science at Massey University, New Zealand.
+Hans Guesgen is a professor of computer science at The University of Fiji.
 His research interests include smart environments, ambient intelligence (ubiquitous computing with artificial intelligence), knowledge representation, and spatio-temporal reasoning, with more than 100 refereed papers in these areas.
 He holds a doctorate in computer science of the University of Kaiserslautern, and a higher doctorate (Habilitation) in computer science of the University of Hamburg, Germany.
 Hans is a senior member of the Association for the Advancement of Artificial Intelligence (AAAI) and an honorary fellow of the Munich University of Applied Sciences.
 He has been a member of the programme committees of more than 70 international conferences and workshops, and has served as a referee for the Australian Research Council, the US National Science Foundation, the NZ Foundation for Research Science & Technology, and more than 70 international journals and conferences.

 Prof. Fuhua (Oscar) Lin, Athabasca University Alberta, Canada